Emmanuel-Bamidele/Real-Time-Flash-Control/README.md

 -------------------------------------------------------------------------------
-   4.DETAILED DESCRIPTION OF FUNCTIONS AND CLASSES
+   4. DETAILED DESCRIPTION OF FUNCTIONS AND CLASSES
 -------------------------------------------------------------------------------

 4.1 The AppRunModule Class